APPLICATIONS ARE NOW OPEN!

 The role’s primary focus is on the tree collection, to support the education and promotion of Eastwoodhill to the wider community.

-Reporting to the Manager, the successful candidate will be tasked with preserving, maintaining and developing the Arboretum, by implementing the master plan as set by the Board.
-They will have access to support and further expertise provided by the Curatorial Advisory Panel.
+Reporting to the Manager, the successful candidate will be tasked with preserving, maintaining and developing the Arboretum, with reference to the One Hundred Year Plan for Eastwoodhill Arboretum.
+They will have access to support and further expertise provided by the Board and the Curatorial Advisory Panel.

 This is a challenging and varied role for someone who is looking to take on responsibility and make a positive contribution to this special place while building on their career and developing their skills and knowledge.